mchjohnson13/Group05/README.md

 ---
 ### Communication protocols
 * Slack
   - Comunication outside of Zoom meetings are done through Slack.
-This is used to give general updates about where we're at on our specific portions and set up meeting times, as well as to alert others about commit/merges to the repository.
+This is used to give general updates about where we are at on our specific portions and set up meeting times, as well as to alert others about commit/merges to the repository.
 * Zoom
   - Any group meetings outside of the regularly scheduled class are done through Zoom meetings.
 ---